 Bezels are not only the decoration of a dive watch, but they are also useful for measuring your dive time.

 When diving, there are things like sand, coral fibres, and other small particles that can enter and hamper your dive watch’s bezel rotation.
-So, to prevent it to happen, always rinse your dive watch after diving and make sure there is no dirt stuck on your bezel.
+So, to prevent it from happening, always rinse your dive watch after diving and make sure there is no dirt stuck on your bezel.

-The first thing to check when you want to buy a dive watch is the limit of water resistant feature.
-The water resistance shown on the back case or dial is a recommendation of how deep you can use the watch under the water.
-Therefore, do not let you exceed the depth limit that already listed so the water does not seep into your watch.
+The first thing to check when you want to buy a dive watch is the limit of water-resistant features.
+The water resistance shown on the back case or dial indicates how deep you can use the watch under the water.
+Therefore, do not let you exceed the depth limit already listed, so the water does not seep into your watch.